jsfehler/leangle/README.rst

 An add-on for `chalice <https://github.com/aws/chalice>`_ to improve documentation of an API Gateway.

-Describe API Responses
+Describe API Parameters
 ------------------------

-API Responses can be described with the `describe_response` decorator.
+API Responses can be described with the `describe.parameter` decorator.
 They will be added as documentation to the API Gateway.
 They should go after the route decorator, and can be stacked.